dleiva29/UOC_Tipologia_Cleaning/README.md

 * HCC.pdf
 * HCC.Rmd
+* HCC.R

 ### Folder
-* code: where is the .rmd code and .pdf file
+* code: where is the .rmd code, .r code and .pdf file
-* data: where the dataset is downloaded and the processed dataset is saved
+* data: where the dataset is downloaded and the processed dataset is saved.